 Notice in vs. 15 that it says, “they also brought infants to Him.”
-We have always been led to believe that when Jesus said, “Let the little children come to Me,” He was talking about young children, not babies.
+I was always been led to believe that when Jesus said, “Let the little children come to Me,” He was talking about young children, not babies.
 But in this particular verse the Greek word used for “infants” was brephos and literally means “baby, infant or newborn babe.”
 Now think about that for a minute in relation to the practises of the day.
 The disciples rebuked those parents who brought these little ones to Jesus and Jesus was indignant at the disciple’s behaviour.
 Why did the disciples rebuke them?
-Many of Jesus’ disciples called him “Teacher” or “Rabbi.”
-Those Jesus preached to were mainly Jewish.
-So why would the disciples rebuke Jewish parents for bringing their babies to Jesus for a blessing?
-I can think of only one reason.
-These were probably Roman parents who did not want to kill their babies (as was the norm) and they saw that Jesus provided a better way.
-It is no wonder that people flocked to Jesus!
+Maybe they felt Jesus shouldn't be bothered with infants.
+Maybe they thought they were doing the right thing by "screening" who saw him.
+Who knows?
+But what if these were Roman parents who were contemplating infanticide?
+What if they saw a way out of that lifestyle though Jesus?
+We'll never know, but it is something to think about.

 As for Jesus calling them “little children” the word “children” in verse sixteen is translated from the Greek word paidion which is used to collectively describe babies, newborn infants and young children.

-So how did Jesus, the disciples and new Christians in general, deal with the hostile culture in which they lived?
+So how did Jesus, the disciples and new Christians in general, deal with a culture that regularly practised infanticide?